Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Discussion

-\textbf{\emph{RQ5: How difficult is it to carry out \coolname attacks?}} To answer this question, we propose a comparison between the prerequisites of existing attacks and those of \coolname.
-The results are shown in Table~\ref{tab:carryout_requirements}.
-Within the table, the categories of `Patch?', `Shape?', `Placement?', and `Special?' respectively assess whether the listed attack necessitates a specialised adversarial patch, alters the shape of the adversarial object, designates specific locations for placing adversarial elements, or requires unique equipment unlikely to be found on the roadside~(e.g., commercial drones, digital LiDAR spoofers, and projectors).
-Furthermore, `White-B?', `Grey-B?' and `Black-B?' categorise the type of attack.
-We mark $\surd$ in the table to denote alignment with each criterion.
-For example, the MSF-Attack~\cite{cao2021invisible} alters the shape of objects (e.g.~traffic cones) to make them invisible to the camera and LiDAR detection algorithm.
-Hence, \emph{Shape?} and \emph{Placement} are marked $\surd$.
+We briefly discuss the practical assumptions required to realise attacks such as \coolname in comparison with existing approaches.
+Table~\ref{tab:carryout_requirements} summarises the prerequisites of several representative attacks in the literature.

-As can be seen from Table~\ref{tab:carryout_requirements}, our attack necessitates neither adversarial patches nor intricate shape modifications as in the previous works.
-Hence, we do not have concerns regarding the printability of adversarial objects.
-Moreover, our attack operates as a black box attack, making it applicable to a broader range of situations.
-While LiDAR Seg~\cite{zhu2021adversarial} and ADS-DoS~\cite{wan2022too} share similar prerequisites with \coolname, LiDAR Seg focuses on deceiving the LiDAR detection algorithm without considering the camera detection algorithm and ADS-DoS is a grey-box attack which requires knowledge of the planning module of the ADS.
-In contrast, \coolname takes the entire perception system into consideration and is a black box attack.
-In summary, when compared to existing attacks, it can be concluded that \coolname is relatively easy to conduct.
+Within the table, the categories `Patch?', `Shape?', `Placement?', and `Special?' indicate whether the attack requires a specialised adversarial patch, modifies the shape of an object, relies on carefully chosen placement of physical objects, or requires specialised equipment unlikely to be found on the roadside (e.g., commercial drones, digital LiDAR spoofers, or projectors).
+The columns `White-B?', `Grey-B?', and `Black-B?' indicate the assumed level of access to the ADS.
+A checkmark ($\surd$) denotes that a particular prerequisite is required.
+For example, the MSF-Attack~\cite{cao2021invisible} modifies the shape of roadside objects (e.g., traffic cones) to make them invisible to camera and LiDAR detectors, and therefore requires both object shape manipulation and controlled placement.